brainboxdotcc/mission-control/README.md

 # What It Does

-When someone clicks "Start session", Mission Control picks a free VM slot, creates a temporary overlay disk, and launches QEMU locally.
+When someone clicks **Start session**, Mission Control selects a free VM slot, creates a temporary overlay disk, and launches QEMU locally.

-The browser connects to it over WebSocket via VNC, and the operating system appears in the page.
+The browser connects via WebSocket to a localhost VNC server, and the guest operating system appears inside the page via noVNC.

 Each session has strict idle and maximum runtime limits.
-When time runs out or the user leaves, the virtual machine is stopped, its overlay disk is deleted, and the slot is freed for the next person.
+When time runs out or the user leaves, the virtual machine is terminated, its overlay disk is deleted, and the slot is freed for the next visitor.

-Nothing persists.
-Every session is isolated, and the base image is never modified.
+Nothing persists between sessions.
+Each run is isolated, and the base disk image is never modified.

 ---